Wednesday, April 12, 2017

 Jeffrey Bucholtz, MA

 In this presentation, Bucholtz discusses the importance of collaboration in preventing and responding to violence.
-The presentation includes lecture, performance, audience interaction, group activities, pop culture analysis, and video segments from a documentary (comprised of various interviews with service providers and content experts).
-The presentation includes concrete examples from successes in the San Diego community (San Diego Domestic Violence Council, etc.) in order to address the necessity for both multi-sector and ecological approaches to violence prevention and response.
-Participants will learn how to address the cultural conditions that facilitate violence, theoretical and practical strategies for fostering coalitions and networks, how to avoid the isolating effects of fragmentation (working in silos), how to maximize trauma informed approaches, client empowerment, and strengths-based programming.
+The presentation includes lecture, performance, audience interaction, group activities, pop-culture analysis, and video segments from a documentary comprising various interviews with service providers and content experts.
+The presentation includes concrete examples from successes in the San Diego community -- including the San Diego Domestic Violence Council -- in order to address the necessity for both multi-sector and ecological approaches to violence prevention and response.
+Participants will learn how to address the cultural conditions that facilitate violence; theoretical and practical strategies for fostering coalitions and networks; how to avoid the isolating effects of fragmentation (or "working in silos"); how to maximize trauma informed approaches; client empowerment; and strengths-based programming.

 10:00 a.m. - 10:15 a.m.